How to Help a Baby Sleep

-Parents will try anything when they’re struggling to understand how to help a baby sleep — singing lullaby songs, gentle rubbing of the back, children’s books.
+Parents will try anything when they’re struggling to understand how to help a baby sleep — singing lullabies, gently rubbing the back, reading children’s books.
 But “helping” is the operative word, especially when trying to get very young children to sleep.
-These methods are sleep aids, not in the chemical sense, but in that they can move a baby towards getting sleepy.
+These methods are sleep aids, not in the chemical sense, but in that they can move a baby toward getting sleepy.
 They are not tranquilizers.
 Parents should not expect them to work that way.

 “With newborns, all bets are off,” laughs Dr. Howard Reinstein, a spokesman for the American Association of Pediatricians who serves as clinical faculty at Children’s Hospital Los Angeles and the UCLA Medical Center.
 “With young infants in the first two to three months of life, making them sleepy is hard to do.
 The younger they are, the less organized they are: They eat and sleep on demand, not really on a schedule, so it’s difficult.”